skip to content

 304 - Not Modified

-an intelligent user agent (browser) has made a request for a file which is already present in it's cache.
+an intelligent user agent (browser) has made a request for a file which is already present in its cache.
 A 304 indicates that the cached version has the same timestamp as the 'live' version of the file so they don't need to download it.
 If the 'live' file was newer then the response would instead be a 200.

 400 - Bad Request